 Jennifer was born and raised in Tampa, FL, but quickly escaped the tropical heat after graduating from the University of Florida (Go Gators!).
 Her professional background is in digital journalism and she has worked at media outlets in North Carolina, Colorado, Connecticut and Massachusetts.
 She spent several years leading the online operations at newspapers.
 She most recently served as an editor at Boston Parents Paper magazine.
 Her volunteer experience covers a wide spectrum, from training sea lions at the Mystic Aquarium to running a large, local online moms group.
-Jennifer co-chairs the annual gala at Adams Montessori School, where her son attends preschool.
+Jennifer serves on the board of Adams Montessori School and chairs their annual gala.
 Previous to her employment, she was one of Interfaith’s amazing food pantry volunteers.
-Jennifer lives in Quincy with her husband and 4-year-old son and loves to read, cook, garden and travel.
+Jennifer lives in Quincy with her husband and son and loves to read, cook, garden and travel.